-Since the dotcom boom, data has been at the centre of the essentials needed to run the world.
-Each and every activity requires some data to be processed and without data, the world might return to stone-age.
-Google is estimated to process 20 petabytes (PB) on a daily basis.
-For calculation purposes, 1 PB is equivalent to 1,000 TB.
-This amount is processed by a single company.
+Google is estimated to process 20 petabytes (PB) on a daily basis, 1 PB is equivalent to 1,000 TB.
 Though it is the biggest in case of average data processing, but still, the amount of data being produced, processed and shared in the world remains humongous.
-You will need data to pitch stocks, data to file financial reports and data to provide better service to your clients, data to arrive at projections, data to assess performance – the list just goes on.
+List of significance of data analytics just goes on and on – you need data to pitch stocks, file financial reports and provide better service to your clients, arrive at projections, assess performance.

 Let us consider an example networking with the famous Russian billionaire investor Yuri Milner.
 Imagine that you land up a meeting with him and want to invite him to your fundraiser event.
 You cannot just plainly hand him an invitation with “Please Visit Us”; you need to give him a compelling reason to attend your event and participate in the motive behind it.